-14 Bingo Premises
+13 Bingo Premises

-- 14.1 This licensing authority notes that that the Gambling Commission Guidance states; "It is important that if children are allowed to enter premises licensed for bingo that they do not participate in gambling, other than on category D machines.
-Where category C or above machines are available in premises to which children are admitted licensing authorities should ensure that: - all such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located: - access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder: and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 14.2 We note that under the Act, children and young persons (anyone up to the age of 18) cannot be employed in providing any facilities for gambling on bingo premises, and children (under 16) cannot be employed, in any capacity, at a time when facilities for playing bingo are being offered.
+- 13.1 This licensing authority notes that that the Gambling Commission Guidance states; ""For bingo and FEC premises, it is a mandatory condition that under-18s should not have access to areas where category B and C gaming machines are located and this is achieved through further mandatory conditions that require the area to be: - separated from the rest of the premises by a physical barrier which is effective to prevent access other than by an entrance designed for that purpose - supervised at all times to ensure that under-18s do not enter the area, and supervised by either: - one or more persons whose responsibilities include ensuring that under-18s do not enter the areas - CCTV monitored by one or more persons whose responsibilities include ensuring that under-18s do not enter the areas - arranged in a way that ensures that all parts of the area can be observed.

+A notice must be displayed in a prominent place at the entrance to the area stating that no person under the age of 18 is permitted to enter the area."

+We note that under the Act, children and young persons (anyone up to the age of 18) cannot be employed in providing any facilities for gambling on bingo premises, and children (under 16) cannot be employed, in any capacity, at a time when facilities for playing bingo are being offered.
 However, young persons, aged 16 and 17, may be employed in bingo premises (while bingo is being played), provided the activities on which they are employed are not connected with the gaming or gaming machines.